-In a study published by the Journal of American Medicine (JAMA), researchers studied 1984 older individuals in an attempt to link age-related hearing loss to cognitive decline.
-(1) It is accepted that as we age hearing becomes more difficult, but until now, there was no known link between hearing and cognitive function.
+In a study published by the Journal of American Medicine (JAMA), researchers studied nearly 2,000 seniors in an attempt to link age-related hearing loss to cognitive decline.1 Until now, there was no known link between hearing and cognitive function.

-After following these folks for 11 years, the folks with hearing loss had a 24 percent increase of significant cognitive decline – suggesting that if hearing could be supported during the aging process, this may have an impact on age-related cognitive health as well.
+After following these seniors for 11 years, the folks with hearing loss had accelerated brain atrophy and a 24% decrease in cognitive ability, suggesting if hearing is supported during the aging process, cognitive health could be maintained.

-Dr. Frank Lin, the lead researcher in this study, suggested that when the hearing is impaired, there is a garbled signal sent to the brain.
-Neuro-imaging studies have shown that the brain is forced to work much harder to interpret these garbled signals.
-Dr. Lin suggests that this extra effort to hear is at the expense of other brain functions, such as memory and cognitive function.
+Dr. Frank Lin, lead researcher in this study, suggests when hearing is impaired, a garbled signal is sent to the brain.
+Neuroimaging studies show the brain is forced to work very hard to interpret these garbled signals.
+Dr. Lin suggests this extra effort to hear comes at the expense of other brain functions, such as memory and cognitive function.

 Ayurvedic Ear Care

-The classic Ayurvedic therapy for the ears is an integral part of a healthy daily routine.
-It is called Karna Purana – where medicated oil is dripped into the ears and the ears are then thoroughly massaged.
-(3)
+Ayurvedic therapy for the ears is an integral part of a healthy daily routine.
+It is called karna purana—thoroughly massaging the ears with medicated oil.3

-The skin is a hotbed for beneficial microbes, and the orifices like the nose, armpits, groins and ears are areas of high microbial concentration.
-(4) We know little about the microbes that live on the surface of the skin, but suspect they play a key role in health and immunity, as do the microbes in the intestinal tract.
+The skin is a hotbed for beneficial microbes, especially in orifices like the nose, armpits, groin, and ears.4 We know little about the microbes that live on the surface of the skin, but we suspect they play a key role in health and immunity, much like microbes in the intestinal tract.

-We also know there are small bones in the inner ear called ossicles, which vibrate when hit by sound waves.
-These bones stimulate nerve endings that transmit signals to the brain to be interpreted.
-From the Ayurvedic perspective, the ear skin and the ossicles can dry out and function can be compromised.
+We also know there are small bones in the inner ear, called ossicles, which vibrate when hit by soundwaves.
+These bones stimulate nerve endings, transmitting signals to the brain.
+From the Ayurvedic perspective, the ear skin and the ossicles easily dry out, compromising functionality.
 This is part of a vata imbalance in Ayurveda.
-Vata is a governing principle in nature akin to air, which, when aggravated, can dry the body out.
-Oil is the antidote for dryness in the body.
+Vata is a governing principle in nature akin to air, and, when aggravated, can dry the body out.
+Oil is the vata antidote for dryness in the body.

-Once again, the key here, from the Ayurvedic perspective, is to care for your “orifices” throughout your life—and not just when they go out of whack.
-Karna Purana, or ear oiling, is meant to be a daily practice.
+Once again, the key here, from the Ayurvedic perspective, is to care for your orifices throughout your life—and not just when they go out of whack.
+Karna purana (ear oiling) is meant to be a daily practice.

-Step 1: It’s best to use an herbalized oil that is significantly more moisturizing that a plain vegetables oil.
-I suggest LifeSpa’s Nasya Oil (found in the LifeSpa online store).
+Step 1: It’s best to use a herbalized oil.
+These are more moisturizing than a plain vegetable oil.
+I suggest LifeSpa’s Tri-Doshic Massage Oil.
 It is easiest to do this in the shower, although that is not required.
-In the morning, using a dropper, fill the ear canal with warm nasya oil.
+In the morning, using a dropper, fill the ear canal with warm oil.
 You can do both ears at the same time.

 Step 3: Gently massage the cartilage of the ear (the whole ear) using the thumb and index finger, rubbing out any tender areas.
 Continue for one minute.